 ADDRESS Interview with Kate Duncan.

 Where do you find inspiration when experiencing a creative block?
-Books, many many books.
+Books.
+So many books.
 I’ve got an ever expanding collection of woodworking and design books that I flip through often.
-There’s something romantic about sitting down with a stack of gorgeous books filled with pages and pages of inspo.
-I’m not gonna lie, sometimes it’s more about procrastination and less about a creative block.
-But who’s counting, right?
+There’s something reassuring that nurtures a creative block when you sit down with a stack of books filled with pages and pages of ideas and images of what’s been done before.

 What advice would you give to young designers / makers / artists / creatives aspiring to make it in their field?
 Find people that can help.
 You’re gonna need them!
 Folx who can help you do things that you can’t, like build a website, take beautiful photos or do your taxes.
 Find them.
 And cherish them.
 You can’t do this alone.

 What’s your dream project?
 A cabin in the woods.
 With my own woodshop just down the hill.
 And a dog… Always a dog.